qorix-group/docs-as-code/docs/how-to/faq.md

 ## Why is docs-as-code so slow?

-If you are experiencing slow performance, you might be using the deprecated `docs:docs` target.
-Please try one of the following solutions:
-  - `bazel run //docs:incremental` (typically takes 5-15 seconds per iteration and provides metamodel warnings on the command line)
-  - `bazel run //docs:live_preview` (runs continuously in the background and provides metamodel warnings on the command line)

-Note: In some repositories, you may need to append `_release` to the target name, e.g., `bazel run //docs:incremental_release`.
+The performance of docs-as-code has significantly improved in version 1.0.0 and later.

 ## IDE support (auto completion, metamodel checks, preview, LSP capabilities)

-Currently, IDE support for docs-as-code is limited.
-Improving this is on our roadmap, but not a primary focus at the moment. **Which might be a major oversight on our side.**
+Since 1.0.0 IDE support works via esbonio.
+You'll need to install the esbonio extension for your IDE (e.g., VSCode, PyCharm, etc.).
+Your repository must also be configured for esbonio (settings.json).

-In the meantime, we recommend using the live preview feature: `bazel run
+If this does not work, please use the live preview feature: `bazel run //:live_preview`.
-//docs:live_preview`.
 This provides immediate metamodel feedback (although only on the console) and IDE-agnostic preview capabilities.

 ### Esbonio

 Known issues:
-* Dependencies are not available.
-We'll address this by dropping support for "latest" targets and pinning all dependencies to specific versions via Bazel.
 * Python is required at startup, which is a problem for any Python-based LSP.
 We are working to improve this by providing a devcontainer with Python preinstalled.
   Additionally, we have submitted a feature request for Esbonio to handle Python installation.

+  For now please run `bazel run //:ide_support` and restart VS Code.

 ### uBc